 Veneers are not prone to falling off without reason.
 If they do not fit right, they might fall off or slide around in your mouth.
 Over time as veneers begin to age, they may slip off your tooth.
 If this happens, save your veneers if possible and schedule a visit to reattach or replace them.

 Most dentists recommend that patients with veneers avoid using mouthwash.
 Over time the alcohol in mouthwash can eat away at the surface of the veneers, causing their lifespan to shorten.
 You can use mouthwash sparingly, but avoid using it every day while wearing dental veneers.

 Can your teeth rot under veneers?

-Whether your teeth are damaged due to decay or stained due to coffee, porcelain veneers can provide patients with the smile they have always desired.
-If you would like to explore your options, visit our team of experienced cosmetic dentists near you at Dechter & Moy Dentistry.
-Our experience and commitment to enhancing patient smiles make us the ideal partners in your cosmetic dentistry journey.
+Our porcelain veneers provide our patients with the smile that they have always desired.
+Visit our team of cosmetic dentists near you at Dechter and Moy Dentistry to explore your cosmetic procedure options.
+Our experience and commitment to enhancing smiles make us the ideal partners in your cosmetic dentistry journey.
 To schedule an appointment, call (301) 508-9755 or request an appointment online.